Cover crops: Why do some winemakers let grass grow between the vines?

 Benefits to the vine

-Not only does it aid the development of a healthy microbiological ecosystem, but it also encourages symbiosis between the vines and the plants that grow amongst them.
+Allowing grass and other plants to cover the soil between the rows of vines not only aids the development of a healthy microbiological ecosystem, but also encourages symbiosis between the vines and the plants that grow amongst them.
 A healthy exchange means that the vines receive vital nutrients from these plants that can be difficult to procure from the soil.
-The plants that the winemaker chooses to grow between his vines is therefore important as different plants provide different nutrients.
-For example, leguminous plants such as field beans take in nitrates very easily and can transfer them to the vines, making them an ideal field companion to vines growing in nitrate poor soil.
+The plants that the winemaker chooses to grow between their vines is therefore important as different plants provide different nutrients.
+For example, leguminous plants such as field beans take in nitrates very easily and can transfer them to the vines, making them an ideal field companion to vines growing in nitrate-poor soil.

 Finally, cover cropping can help limit the vine’s capacity to grow, giving the winegrower more control over what is called the “vigour” of the vine, focusing growth away from the leaves and towards the growth of healthy grapes.